mloda docs

 print(_data[:2], type(_data))

-# Step 3: Request Data Using the Defined Access Collection and Desired Features from mloda.user import mloda from mloda_plugins.compute_framework.base_implementations.pyarrow.table import PyArrowTable all_features = order_features + payment_features + location_features + categorical_features # Retrieve data based on the specified feature list and access collection result = mloda.run_all(all_features, data_access_collection=data_access_collection, compute_frameworks={PyArrowTable}) # Display the first five entries of each result table and its type for data in result: print(data[:2], type(data))
+# Step 3: Request Data Using the Defined Access Collection and Desired Features from mloda.user import mloda from mloda_plugins.compute_framework.base_implementations.pyarrow.table import PyArrowTable all_features = order_features + payment_features + location_features + categorical_features _result = mloda.run_all( all_features, data_access_collection=data_access_collection, compute_frameworks={PyArrowTable} ) for _data in _result: # Retrieve data based on the specified feature list and access collection # Display the first five entries of each result table and its type print(_data[:2], type(_data))

 pyarrow.Table